-Generic Name: norepinephrine (Pronunciation: nor ep i NEF rin)
+Generic Name: norepinephrine

-- What is norepinephrine (Levophed)?
+- What is norepinephrine?

-- How is norepinephrine given (Levophed)?
+- How is norepinephrine given?

-- What happens if I miss a dose (Levophed)?
+- What happens if I miss a dose?

-- What happens if I overdose (Levophed)?
+- What happens if I overdose?

-- What other drugs will affect norepinephrine (Levophed)?
+- What other drugs will affect norepinephrine?

 - Where can I get more information?

-What is norepinephrine (Levophed)?
+What is norepinephrine?

-Norepinephrine is used to treat life-threatening low blood pressure (hypotension) that can occur with certain medical conditions or surgical procedures.
-This medication is often used during CPR (cardio-pulmonary resuscitation).
+Norepinephrine is similar to adrenaline.
+It is used to treat life-threatening low blood pressure (hypotension) that can occur with certain medical conditions or surgical procedures.
+Norepinephrine is often used during CPR (cardio-pulmonary resuscitation).

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregivers at once if you have:

-- fast, slow, or uneven heart rate;
+- slow or uneven heart rate;

 - blue lips or fingernails, mottled skin;